 On Monday morning I went to the Intel Museum in their campus in Santa Clara (CA).
-The museum covers about the history of Intel from memory chips, 4004 to the latest chips; chip fabrication process and basics of silicon, etc. The self visit doesn’t take more than 30 minutes and I will recommend visiting this only if you happen to be in Silicon Valley area.
+The museum covers about the history of Intel from memory chips, 4004 to the latest chips; chip fabrication process and basics of silicon, etc. The self-visit doesn’t take more than 30 minutes and I will recommend visiting this only if you happen to be in the Silicon Valley area.
 Not worth travelling from anywhere far for this.
-I was told most of this is available online in their website as well.
+I was told most of this is available online on their website as well.

 Seeing the Intel 386 PC on display brought old memories for me.
 I started learning and doing extensive programming first on this PC – a 386SX (without the math co-processor) computer from Wipro during my school days.
 It is on this PC I learned my first business programming language – FoxBase and then Clipper.
 It is amazing the progress we have had in terms of speed and features over the last 23 years – unbelievable.